Steelwool for Wood Finishing

 Rubbing

-Rubbing is the process of finishing the finish film layer.
+Rubbing is the process of finishing the finished film layer.
 Steel wool is the perfect material to do the rubbing or polishing at the uneven surfaces and complex form.
 In the furniture rubbing, the steel wool is usually used to do the rubbing at the bottom, leg, or side part when the rubbing machine and buffing machine cannot be used.
-While at the top panel we can use sandpaper, rubbing machine and buffing machine.
+While at the top panel, you can use sandpaper, a rubbing machine, and a buffing machine.

-Sometime the steel wool is also used to sand the sealer or top coat.
-We can use the coarse steel wool to sand the sealer or top coat at the complex shapes.
+Sometimes the steel wool is also used to sand the sealer or top coat.
+You can use the coarse steel wool to sand the sealer or top coat at the complex shapes.
 The sanding with steel wool is actually not advisable.
-The steel wool tend to fall out and produce iron dust that can be left inside the pores of the wood grain and pores and affect the finish.
+The steel wool tends to fall out and produce iron dust that can be left inside the pores of the wood grain and pores and affect the finish.

 Tips in the caring and using of the steel wool.